 - Combine sliced strawberries, rhubarb pieces and granulated sugar in a bowl.
 Let sit for 5 minutes until the fruit starts to release some of its juices.
 Toss with the cornstarch until no powdery streaks remain.

 - Spread the prepared fruit filling on the crust, leaving a 1-inch border.
 Fold over the edges in about 7-8 sections.
-Now brush the edges with milk.
-Sprinkle edges and centers with coarse sugar.
+Now brush the edges with milk and sprinkle with coarse sugar.
 Also sprinkle sugar over the fruit.